iurisilvio/Flask-Pusher/README.md

 This function must return `True` for authorized and `False` for unauthorized users.
 It happens in the request context, so you have all `Flask` features, including for exemple the `Flask-Login` current user.

+Set the `PUSHER_AUTH` configuration to change the auth endpoint.
+The default value is `/auth`.

 ```python
 from flask.ext.login import current_user